elmehdiamlou/discord-bot/README.md

-## discordbot
+# My first discord bot
-# 👍 If you liked this repository
+## 👍 If you liked this repository
-# ⭐ Feel free to leave a star
+## ⭐ Feel free to leave a star